ImageMagick/Usage-Markdown/photos/index.md

 > :WARNING:
 > The JPEG lossless rotation will only work correctly for images that have a size that is divisible by 8 or 16.
 > This is true with most (but not all) digital camera photos.
-> If you try this with an image that is a odd size the right or bottom edge blocks (containing the partial size) will not be positioned correctly in the final image, as these block can only exist on the right or bottom edge.
+> If you try this with an image that is an odd size the right or bottom edge blocks (containing the partial size) will not be positioned correctly in the final image, as these block can only exist on the right or bottom edge.
 >
 > For an example of this see this [specific discussion](../forum_link.cgi?t=16784&p=62157)

-The [JHead](http://www.sentex.net/~mwandel/jhead/) program will also let you adjust the photos date (if your camera time was set wrong, or you have travelled to different time zones), extract/remove/replace the preview thumbnail, set the comment field of the image, remove photoshop profiles, and do basic image cropping (to remove that stranger exposing himself ;-) so on, without degrading the JPEG image data.
+The [JHead](http://www.sentex.net/~mwandel/jhead/) program will also let you adjust the photo's date (if your camera time was set wrong, or you have travelled to different time zones), extract/remove/replace the preview thumbnail, set the comment field of the image, remove Photoshop profiles, and do basic image cropping (to remove that stranger exposing himself ;-) so on, without degrading the JPEG image data.

 I recommend this program, or other programs like it (see [Other JPEG Processing Programs](../formats/#jpg_non-im)), to fix this information.
 Just be sure that it does not actually decode/re-encode the JPEG image data.